Tycro-Games/tycro-games.github.io/_projects/Y1 BlockD.md

 Incorporated an A* pathfinding algorithm to generate roads between specified points.
 The algorithm avoids obstacle objects, ensuring that roads go around the island's gameplay objectives or props.

-![A* pathfinding demonstration in Unity prototype](/assets/portfolio/blockD/AUnity.gif) *A* algorithm generating roads that navigate around obstacles*
+![A* pathfinding demonstration in Unity prototype](/assets/portfolio/blockD/AUnity.gif) *A start algorithm generating roads that navigate around obstacles*